Skip to content

 Work

-You could start by working in a theatre as a props assistant or technician.
+You may start by working in a theatre as a props assistant or stage technician, then move into prop making through training and promotion.
 In film and TV you would start as an art department trainee.

 Volunteering and work experience

-Volunteering for student productions, festivals and amateur theatre is a good way to get experience and make contact with people working in the industry, which could help when looking for jobs.
+Volunteering for student productions, festivals and amateur theatre is a good way to get experience and make contact with people working in the industry.
+This could help when searching for jobs.

 Direct application

-You may also be able to get into prop making after training in related areas like graphic design, furniture making or model-making.
+You may be able to apply directly for jobs if you have training and experience in related areas like graphic design, furniture making or model making.

 More information